-name Name of the array antenna center_frequency Center frequency in [Hz] elevation_grid Elevation angles (phi) in [rad] where samples of the field patterns are provided The field patterns are given in spherical coordinates.
-This variable provides the elevation sampling angles in radians ranging from $-\frac{\pi}{2}$ (downwards) to $\frac{\pi}{2}$ (upwards). azimuth_grid Azimuth angles (theta) in [rad] were samples of the field patterns are provided The field patterns are given in spherical coordinates.
+name Name of the array antenna object center_frequency Center frequency in [Hz] elevation_grid Elevation angles (phi) in [rad] where samples of the field patterns are provided The field patterns are given in spherical coordinates.
+This variable provides the elevation sampling angles in radians ranging from $-\frac{\pi}{2}$ (downwards) to $\frac{\pi}{2}$ (upwards). $azimuth_grid$ Azimuth angles (theta) in [rad] were samples of the field patterns are provided The field patterns are given in spherical coordinates.
 This variable provides the azimuth sampling angles in radians ranging from $-\pi$ to π . no_elements Number of antenna elements in the array Increasing the number of elements creates new elements which are initialized as copies of the first element.
-Decreasing the number of elements deletes the last elements from the array. element_position Position of the antenna elements in local cartesian coordinates (using units of [m]) Fa The first component of the antenna pattern contains the vertical component of the electric field given in spherical coordinates (aligned with the phi direction of the coordinate system).
+Decreasing the number of elements deletes the last elements from the array. $element_position$ Position of the antenna elements in local cartesian coordinates (using units of [m]) Fa The first component of the antenna pattern contains the vertical component of the electric field given in spherical coordinates (aligned with the phi direction of the coordinate system).
 This variable is a tensor with dimensions [elevation, azimuth, element-index] describing the e-theta component of the far field of each antenna element in the array.
 Fb The second component of the antenna pattern contains the horizontal component of the electric field given in spherical coordinates (aligned with the theta direction of the coordinate system).
-This variable is a tensor with dimensions [elevation, azimuth, element-index] describing the e-phi component of the far field of each antenna element in the array.

-coupling Coupling matrix between elements

-Coupling This matrix describes a pre-or postprocessing of the signals that are fed to the antenna elements.
-For

-avample in order to transmit a left hand circular polarized (LHCP) signal two antenna elements are

-readed.
-They are then coupled by a matrix
+This variable is a tensor with dimensions [elevation, azimuth, element-index] describing the e-phi component of the far field of each antenna element in the array. coupling Coupling matrix between elements This matrix describes a pre or postprocessing of the signals that are fed to the antenna elements.
+For example, in order to transmit a left hand circular polarized (LHCP) signal, two antenna elements are needed.
+They are then coupled by a matrix $\frac{1}{\sqrt{2}}\left(\begin{array}{c}1\\j\end{array} ight)$ The rows in the matrix correspond to the antenna elements, the columns to the signal ports.

-needed.
-They are then coupled by a matrix

-$\frac{1}{\sqrt{2}}\left(\begin{array}{c}1\\j\end{array} ight)$

-The rows in the matrix correspond to the antenna elements, the columns to the signal ports.
 In this example, the antenna has one port, i.e. it is fed with one input signal.
 This signal is then split into two and fed to the two antenna elements where the second element radiates the signal with 90° phase shift.

-In a similiar fasion, it is possible to create fixed beamforming antennas and include crosstalk between

-antenna elements.
-By default, 'coupling' is set to an identity matrix which indicates perfect isolation

-between the antenna elements.

-no_az Number of azimuth values

-no_el Number of elevation values

-is_wrapped Indicator if the array is wrapped
+In a similiar fasion, it is possible to create fixed beamforming antennas and include crosstalk between antenna elements.
+By default, 'coupling' is set to an identity matrix which indicates perfect isolation between the antenna elements. no_az Number of azimuth values no_el Number of elevation values is_wrapped Indicator if the array is wrapped append_array ( Calling object Single object Description Appends an array antenna to the existing one This method appends the array antenna given in "a" to the existing array object.
+The antenna patterns from "a" are copied to the calling object.
+For example, if the calling object has 3 elements and "a" has 2 elements, the two elements are added to the calling object which now has 5 elements.
+Element positions and coupling factors are copied as well.
+Input a The array object which is appended to the current array object (scalar object).

 h_array = qd_arrayant (array_type, varargin)

 Calling object None (constructor)

 Description Creates a new array object.

 The constructor calls qd_arrayant.generate to create new array antennas.
 If no input is specified, a vertically polarized omni-antenna is generated.
-See 'qd_arrayant.generate' for a description of the input parameters and the list of supported antenna types.
+See qd_arrayant.generate for a description of the input parameters and the list of supported antenna types.